 This post is part of my favorite Southern Foods at Home collection.

-Update Notes: This post was originally published April 1, 2011, and on June 23, 2020, was updated with one or more of the following: step-by-step photos, video, updated recipe, new tips.
+Update Notes: This post was originally published on April 1, 2011, and on April 18, 2025, was updated with the following: step-by-step photos, video, updated recipe, and/or new tips.

 Hands down the easiest and BEST!!!
 KFC ain’t got nothin on me with this foolproof recipe, and yes, exactly like my grandma used to make, Thank you SO very much!!!